ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 of the proxy can use the size of ingress and egress packets to correlate packets belonging to the same connection.
-(Absent client-side padding, tunneled packets will typically have a fixed amount of overhead that is removed before their DATAGRAM contents are written to the target.)
+(Absent client-side padding, tunneled packets will typically have a fixed amount of overhead that is removed before their HTTP Datagram contents are written to the target.)

 Since proxies that forward QUIC packets do not perform any cryptographic integrity check, it is possible that these packets are either malformed,